Jonathan765/JuniorIS/README.md

 4. **Spotify API Token**
     - The website uses the Spotify API to fetch metadata about songs.
-    - You will need to manually add a valid Spotify API token.
+    - You will need to manually add a valid Spotify API token inside JuniorIS/backend/spotify.py.
 The token is expected to be stored in an environment variable or passed directly in the code.

 5. **Run the Backend**